 Can’t find a book in our library you want to read?
 Looking for a resource you do not want to buy because it costs too much?
 Search libraries statewide to see if they have what you are looking for.
-If you find something you want to request, contact our Interlibrary Loan Department, 724-658-6659 ext.
-101, email email@example.com, or stop by the Circulation Desk with your request.
+If you find something you want to request, fill out the online ILL request form or contact our Interlibrary Loan Department, at 724-658-6659 ext.
+101 or email firstname.lastname@example.org, or stop by the Reference Desk with your request.

 Find information on topics related to business, education, government, and politics from a variety of news media, including newspapers, videos, and web-only content featuring the New Castle News, Pittsburgh Post-Gazette, Philadelphia Inquirer, USA Today, and more.